 FPT_TUD_EXT.1.2 The TSF shall provide Security Administrators the ability to manually initiate updates to TOE firmware/software and [selection: support automatic checking for updates, support automatic updates, no other update mechanism].

 The selection in FPT_TUD_EXT.1.2 distinguishes the support of automatic checking for updates and support of automatic updates.
 The first option refers to a TOE that checks whether a new update is available, communicates this to the Administrator (e.g. through a message during an administrative session, through log files) but requires some action by the Administrator to actually perform the update.
 The second option refers to a TOE that checks for updates and automatically installs them upon availability.

-The TSS explains what actions are involved in the TOE support when using the “support automatic checking for updates” or “support automatic updates” selections.
+If the TOE checks and automatically installs the update, then FMT_MOF.1/AutoUpdate should be included.

 When published hash values (see FPT_TUD_EXT.1.3) are used to protect the trusted update mechanism, the TOE must not automatically download the update file(s) together with the hash value (either integrated in the update file(s) or separately) and automatically install the update without any active authorization by the Security Administrator, even when the calculated hash value matches the published hash value.
 When using published hash values to protect the trusted update mechanism, the option “support of automatic updates” must not be used (automated checking for updates is permitted, though).
 The TOE may automatically download the update file(s) themselves but not to the hash value.
 For the published hash approach, it is intended that a Security Administrator is always required to give active authorisation for installation of an update (as described in more detail under FPT_TUD_EXT.1.3) below.
-Due to this, the type of update mechanism is regarded as “manually initiated update”, even if the update file(s) may be downloaded automatically.
-A fully automated approach (without Security Administrator intervention) can only be used when ”digital signature mechanism” is selected in FPT_TUD_EXT.1.3 below.
+Due to this, the type of update mechanism is regarded as ‘manually initiated update’, even if the update file(s) may be downloaded automatically.
+A fully automated approach (without Security Administrator intervention) can only be used when ‘X.509 certificate’ or ‘digital signature’ is selected in FPT_TUD_EXT.1.3 below.

-FPT_TUD_EXT.1.3 The TSF shall provide means to authenticate firmware/software updates to the TOE using a [selection: digital signature mechanism, published hash] prior to installing those updates.
+FPT_TUD_EXT.1.3 The TSF shall provide means to authenticate firmware/software updates to the TOE using a [selection: X.509 certificate, digital signature, published hash] prior to installing those updates.

-The digital signature mechanism referenced in the selection of FPT_TUD_EXT.1.3 is one of the algorithms specified in FCS_COP.1/SigGen.
+The ST author selects “X.509 certificate” when the TOE uses X.509 certificates in a manner compliant with FIA_X509_EXT.1/Rev and FIA_X509_EXT.2.
+The digital signature algorithm must be one of the algorithms specified in FCS_COP.1/SigGen.

+The ST author selects ‘digital signature’ for all other digital mechanisms (e.g. X.509 certificates that do not meet FIA_X509_EXT.1/Rev, GPG, raw public key).
+The digital algorithm must be one of the algorithms specified in FCS_COP.1/SigGen.

 The published hash referenced in FPT_TUD_EXT.1.3 is generated by one of the functions specified in FCS_COP.1/Hash.
-The ST author should choose the mechanism implemented by the TOE; it is acceptable to implement both mechanisms.